Celtoys/Remotery/readme.md

 ![screenshot](screenshot.png?raw=true)

-Supported Platforms:

-* Windows
-* Windows UWP (Hololens)
-* Linux
-* OSX
-* iOS
-* Android
-* XBox One
-* FreeBSD
+**Supported Profiling Platforms**: Windows 7/8/10/11/UWP (Hololens), Linux, OSX, iOS, Android, Xbox One/Series, Free BSD.

-Supported GPU Profiling APIS:
+**Supported GPU Profiling APIS**: D3D 11/12, OpenGL, CUDA, Metal.

-* D3D 11
-* D3D 12
-* OpenGL
-* CUDA
-* Metal

 Features:

 * Lightweight instrumentation of multiple threads running on the CPU.
-* Web viewer that runs in Chrome, Firefox and Safari.
-Custom WebSockets server transmits sample data to the browser on a latent thread.
+* Web viewer that runs in Chrome, Firefox and Safari; on Desktops, Mobiles or Tablets.
+* GPU UI rendering, bypassing the DOM completely, for real-time 60hz viewer updates at 10,000x the performance.
 * Automatic thread sampler that tells you what processor cores your threads are running on without requiring Administrator privileges.
-* Save and load of traces with no data loss for inspection of historical runs.
-* Profiles itself and shows how it's performing in the viewer.
+* Drop saved traces onto the Remotery window to load historical runs for inspection.
 * Console output for logging text.
 * Console input for sending commands to your game.
+* Profiles itself and shows how it's performing in the viewer.

 Compiling